 The thesis supervisor is usually the chair of the thesis committee.

-The roles and responsibilities of thesis committees vary, but members of a thesis committee should do the following: provide guidance to the student on thesis planning, research and writing; be available to discuss ideas or for consultation on any other matter related to the thesis; and, if this is the practice within the discipline, evaluate the thesis after submission.
+While the roles and responsibilities of thesis committees may vary from one academic unit to another, members of the committee should provide guidance to the student on thesis planning, research and writing; be available to discuss ideas or for consultation on any other matter related to the thesis; and, if this is the practice within the discipline, evaluate the thesis after submission.

 Thesis committees meet according to a schedule set either by the academic unit or by the committee itself.
-Meetings usually take place every 6 or 12 months and the student is usually responsible for initiating them.
+The student is usually responsible for initiating the meetings.
 When concerns about the progress of the research arise, the supervisor and/or academic unit may require meetings at more frequent intervals.

 Some supervisors and students have contracts or agreements to formalize the expectations and delineate the responsibilities in the preparation of a thesis.

-These agreements set out the expectations of the student and supervisor in relation to many of the issues covered in this Website section and help avoid conflict and misunderstandings.
+Although these agreements are not considered official documents with force of law, they set out the expectations of the student and supervisor in relation to many of the issues covered in this Website section and help avoid conflict and misunderstandings.